VoxForge/Robocallblocker/README.md

 		81|NXXXXXX
 		81|X11

-	Import/Export Patterns - not appicable
+	Import/Export Patterns - not applicable

 	Additional Settings - defaults

+**2.f OBIHAI OBI110 - test connection to FreePBX**

+Status > System Status

+scroll down to SP1 Service Status.
+Should see something like this:

+	Status 		Registered (server=192.168.1.13:5060; expire in 34s)